-- A Case Study in Data-Driven Development (Guest Lecture) – ITU – February 2019 – Copenhagen, Denmark
+- A Case Study in Data-Driven Development (Guest Lecture) – ITU – February 2019 and May 2020 – Copenhagen, Denmark

 - Don’t Ask for Permission: Tips for Success – Women in Tech: Experience & Tips for Success – April 2018 – Copenhagen, Denmark